 During the winter period, you should cut down on the watering.

 Details: How Often To Water Aloe Plants

 You can do supplemental irrigation for your Blue Aloe Elf during the hot, dry seasons.
 Water deeply once a month in summer and once every three weeks in fall and spring.

 Increase watering to two times a week during drought periods or when there is a lot of heat.
 Then decrease watering to an inch per fortnight once established.

-In low desert gardens, watering twice a month, in spring through fall is okay.
+In low desert gardens, watering twice a month, from spring through fall, is okay.

-Blue Aloe Elf adapts well in sunny exposures with normal winter rains and low summer irrigation amounts.
+Blue Aloe Elf adapts to sunny exposures with normal winter rains and low summer irrigation amounts.